research-clipart-593533-iation-terms-Vector-illustration--Stock-Vector.jpg

 4. Other responsibilities

-• Attend CPH meetings and events when necessary
+• Attend CPH meetings and events

 • Draft, prepare and submit reports or other deliverables as required promptly